kevinknights29/Meta-HackerCup-2024-AI-Track-Open-Submission/README.md

     - You will be prompted to type the repo id, i.e. `meta-llama/Llama-2-7b-hf`

     - Then, you will be prompted for your HuggingFace token for authentication.
 Please refer to [Security Tokens](https://huggingface.co/docs/hub/en/security-tokens)

+3. Download datasets from previous Hackercups with `scripts/downlaod_dataset.sh`.